necsay/enc28j60wol/README.md

 This scenario is useful for networks using Dynamic IP or Static IP.
 By forwarding selected port on the router a local WOL server can be set up.

-Remoteserver.ino: Wake up computers via HTTP GET requests to a selected web server.
+Remoteserver.ino: Wake up computers via HTTP GET requests to user defined web server(s).

 This scenario is useful for networks behind CGNAT.
 As the user is behind a dual nat configuration, forwarding ports is not possible.